JackNova/draws-service/readme.md

 ### WRITE TESTS BEFORE FIXING BUGS

 whenever you notice a bug, your first task should be write the test that captures that bug, then refactor and ensure that the test passes.

+# ENSURING IDEMPOTENCY AND DETERMINISM

+- Use a custom queue to schedule the `download-all` task to ensure that only one task at a time in that queue gets executed, it will be impossible to schedule other tasks when one is in progress
+- The first operation of that task is to check a flag into memcache that tells if the download-all operation is in progress, if not set it, if yes stop immediately
+- Enqueue the first cluster of operation (one day draws for example)